Chemaclass/chemaclass.com/content/blog/2021-03-01-embrace-the-change.md

 subtitle = "Who moved my cheese?🧀"
 +++

-The book *Who moved my cheese?* presents a tale inside the main story that consists of four characters: two mice, **Sniff** and **Scurry**, and two little persons, **Hem** and **Haw**.
+The book *Who moved my cheese?* presents a tale inside the main story that consists of 4 characters: two mice, **Sniff** and **Scurry**, and two little persons, **Hem** and **Haw**.

 <!-- more -->

-Published in 1998 and I just read it at the beginning of 2021.
+Published in 1998, and I just read it at the beginning of 2021.
 Better late than never.
 Actually, thanks to my brother Jesús, who recommended it to me.

 > They live in a Maze (that represents one's environment) and in order to survive they need to go out of their comfort zone and look for cheese (which represents happiness and success).